rkomatsu2020/SSIT2023/README.md

 - pytorch
 - munch
 # Training
 If you train with your custom dataset, please place the dataset under the directory @Dataset.
-And start train with your code:\n
+And start train with your code:
 ```
 python trainer.py -src "your custom dir" -train_dirA "trainA" -train_dirB "trainB" -test_dirA "testA" -testB "testB"
 ```